Culmination Of 18 Months Of Van Life In Mexico

 Many ATMs in Mexico will often try to trick you into accepting a worse exchange rate.

-In the picture below, the ‘proposed rate’ is 1 USD = $18.6463 MXN
+In the picture below, the ‘proposed rate’ is 1 USD = MXN 18.6463

-But this rate, as indicated on the screen, “Includes 5.99% markup”
+But this rate, as indicated on the screen, “Includes 5.99% markup.”

 That day, the market exchange rate was 1 USD = ~20 MXN.

-By declining, you will use the exchange rate offered by your own bank, which will be substantially better.
+By declining, you will use the exchange rate offered by your bank, which will be substantially better.

-Essential Spanish Phrases For Van Life Mexico
+Essential Spanish Phrases for Van Life Mexico

 Terrible at Spanish?
 Tell me about it!